kmxz/avct2/README.md

 Run `init.sh` to download some third-party dependencies and build scripts.

-Then run `sbt` in `backend` directory to build.
+Then run `./sbt` in `backend` directory to build.
 For building a distributable version, http://scalatra.org/2.3/guides/deployment/standalone.html will be helpful.